The Defeat of Proposal 1: What Happens Next?

 Are you a social media user?
 Help promote passage of Proposal 1 on Tuesday’s statewide ballot by using these sample Facebook and Twitter messages.
 Advocate for solid investments in schools, municipalities and roads with just your laptop or smart phone.

 The Michigan Association of School Administrators (MASA) has created some neutral messaging for schools and municipalities for discussing the statewide ballot issue, Proposal 1.
 See the MASA website for “What Every Citizen Should Know” materials, including a printable poster, postcards, flyer, a PowerPoint and sample press releases.

 The May 5 statewide ballot proposal presents an important decision for voters who care about road safety, education for kids and help for low-income families.
 It’s critical that people who care about children, youth and families research these issues and take the time to vote.
 The measure, if approved, will guarantee that fuel taxes will be used exclusively for transportation safety — better roads and bridges — and that additional sales tax dollars will go to schools, local governments, mass transit and restoring the Earned Income Tax Credit for struggling families.
 More for roads, schools, communities and families.Remember.
 Children can’t vote.
 That’s why you should.

 Who We Are

-The Michigan’s Children Sandbox Party is the state’s leading grassroots advocacy network for children, helping to build a statewide community of champions for kids through outreach, advocacy and education in the political process.
-We advance state policies, practices and investments that support children’s health, development and learning from cradle to career.
+The Michigan’s Children Sandbox Party is the state’s leading non-partisan grassroots advocacy network for children, youth and families.
+We advance state policies, practices and investments that support health, development and learning from cradle to career.